christensenacademy/christensen-academy/modules/computer-basics/textpages/computer-hardware-and-software.md

 ###Hard Drive
 Your computer hard drive is what stores all of the data on your computer.
 It stores all of your programs, documents, music, videos, and so on.
 Most hard drives store hundreds of gigabytes of data.
 If you plan on storing lots of media like images, music, and videos on your computer, you'll want to make sure your hard drive is big enough.

+**Note:** Unlike RAM, a hard drive has a *file system* composed of files and folders.
+All of the "stuff" on your computer can be found in this file system.

 [The Wikipedia Article on Hard Drives](http://en.wikipedia.org/wiki/Hard_disk_drive)

 ###RAM (Memory)